HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Hosting Providers

-GitHub Pages can only serve static content so we know if it’s hosted on that platform, it must be pre-rendered.
+GitHub Pages can only serve static content so we know if it's hosted on that platform, it must be pre-rendered.
 Netlify and Vercel both have many static websites, but also have dynamic functionality.
-We’ve tried to account for this in the scoring.
+We've tried to account for this in the scoring.

 <figure>
   <table>
     <thead>
       <tr>
-        <th scope="col">Hosting Provider</th>
+        <th>Hosting Provider</th>
-        <th scope="col">Points</th>
+        <th>Points</th>
       </tr>
     </thead>
     <tbody>